Approach to Corporate Governance

 Company with Committees

-The adoption of the ‘Company with Committees’ model has brought the NSG Group into line with a number of leading Japanese corporations and with best practice.
+The adoption of the ‘Company with Committees’ model has brought the NSG Group into line and with best practice.
 It has introduced additional safeguards for shareholders, increased transparency and enhanced corporate governance, with the role of the independent external directors strengthened.

 Criteria of Independency for External Director at NSG: Click here

-The Audit Committee is chaired by an independent external director, Sumitaka Fujita, and comprises six directors, including four independent external directors.
+The Audit Committee is chaired by an independent external director, Mr Toshikuni Yamazaki, and comprises four independent external directors.
 It conducts audits of the execution of duties by directors and executive directors and ensures that adequate risk management processes are followed.
 It also decides the details of agenda items to be submitted to the General Meeting of Shareholders concerning the appointment and removal of independent auditors.

-The Compensation Committee makes decisions on compensation of individual directors and executive directors.
-The Committee is chaired by an independent external director, George Olcott, and comprises five directors, including three independent external directors.
+The Compensation Committee makes decisions on compensation of individual directors and executive officers.
+The Committee is chaired by an independent external director, Mr Yasuyuki Kimoto, and comprises five directors, including four independent external directors.

 The scope of our operations introduces potential risks to our business activities, requiring effective risk management.
 These include the effects of changes in debt market prices, foreign currency exchange rates, credit risks, energy prices, liquidity, interest rates and business disruption.
 Our enterprise risk management process enables the impact and likelihood of the most important risks to be assessed in a standard format.